Afterpulsing model based on the quasi-continuous distribution of deep levels in single-photon avalanche diodes: Introduction

 Single photon detectors play a central role in modern quantum optics and quantum information science, providing a direct observation of single particles of light with high spatio-temporal resolution \cite{KilinRev,GisinRev}.
 The most widely used class of these detectors is represented by single-photon avalanche diodes (SPADs), operating in the so-called Geiger mode and producing a short pulse (photocount) in external electric chain as a result of single photon absorbtion \cite{ZappaRev}.
 The precision of quantum measurements is at present mainly limited by two fundamental imperfections of these highly sensitive devices: non-detection of some photons (non-unity quantum efficiency and dead-time) and production of counts caused by effects other than the absorbtion of a photon (dark counts and afterpulses).
 Though these imperfections cannot nowadays be overcome completely, in many applications, especially in ones related to security, like quantum cryptography and quantum random number generators, it is sufficient to provide a precise quantitative characterisation of the imperfections, thus enabling the users to distinguish the regular non-ideal detector operation from an intrusion of a malevolent adversary.
-And though at present the quantum efficiency, dead-time and dark count rate of SPADs can be measured with acceptable precision and are typically included into the detector specifications by the manufacturer, the situation with afterpulses is far less optimistic, notwithstanding considerable efforts in this area \cite{Zappa03,Jensen06,Itzler08,Gisin09,Weid11,Itzler12,Stipcevic13,Ursin14}.
+And though at present the quantum efficiency, dead-time and dark count rate of SPADs can be measured with acceptable precision and are typically included into the detector specifications by the manufacturer, the situation with afterpulses is far less optimistic, notwithstanding considerable efforts in this area \cite{Zappa03,Jensen06,Itzler08,Gisin09,Weid11,Itzler12,Stipcevic13,Ursin14,Korzh14}.
 In particular the exact shape of the distribution function for the apterpulse waiting time is not generally known and the methods for its precise characterisation are still in the process of development.
-In the present Letter we develop an effective method for reliable determination of the parameters of this distribution and demonstrate its success in characterization of afterpulses in a commercially available silicon SPAD in the full range of waiting times, where afterpulsing is non-negligible, from few ns to tens of $\mu$s.
+In the present work we develop an effective method for reliable determination of the parameters of this distribution and demonstrate its success in characterization of afterpulses in a commercially available silicon SPAD.
+As a result, we show that a model of continuous band of deep levels in the active area of the photodetector can give a very good description of the afterpulsing effect in the full range of waiting times, where afterpulsing is non-negligible, from tens of ns to tens of $\mu$s.